 Tucked between the Aegean and Ionian Seas, Greece – the cradle of Western civilization – offers more than what meets the eye.
 It is a nation steeped in art, culture and history, a product of myths and facts, an exquisite example of the aftermath of volcanic eruptions, a land battling economic crises, and the home of a proud and welcoming people.

-A treasure-trove of history and artifacts, a culture that uplifts, a melting pot of indescribable local flavours, a vision of natural beauty that is both wild and tameable, a hotchpotch of idyllic and lively islands strewn across sapphire and turquoise waters, a land where memories live with you for a lifetime – that is Greece.
+A treasure-trove of history and artifacts, a culture that uplifts, a melting pot of indescribable local flavours, a vision of natural beauty that is both wild and tameable, a hotchpotch of idyllic and lively islands strewn across sapphire and turquoise waters, a land where memories live with you for a lifetime – Greece.

 Our plan was simple – acquainting ourselves with Greek history and culture, sampling local cuisine, relaxing by the seaside, and indulging in aimless meandering – within a reasonable budget.
 The challenge was not the sticking to a tight budget; it was us needing to make peace with the fact that two weeks is nowhere near enough to truly experience Greece!
 In fact, we had to skip several I-really-want-to-go-there places because of our two-week cap.

 We spent roughly three days in Athens, two in Delphi, three in Milos and Santorini each, and two days in Corfu.